izuzanak/uclang/uclang/doc/01_syntax/02_comments.md

 # Source code comments

-In this document are introduced types of source code comments, that are available in uclang source files.
+In this document are introduced types of source code comments, that are available in Uclang source files.

 ### One line comments - first type